saud-learning-services/instructions-and-other-templates/docs/environment-setup.md

 ### Testing

-1. Open **VS Code**, then launch a new bash terminal via **Terminal > New Terminal**.
-Run the command `jupyter notebook` or `jupyter-notebook`.
+1. Open **VS Code**, then launch a new bash terminal from the top menu via **Terminal > New Terminal**.
+Run the command `$ jupyter notebook` or `$ jupyter-notebook`.
 This should open the browser automatically.
-2. Navigate to a project that supports the universal environment (👷 like setup-test for example) and select the jupyter notebook (.ipynb file)
+2. Navigate to a project that supports the universal environment (👷 like setup-test for example) and select the jupyter notebook (.ipynb file).
-3. Read the instructions in the notebook to see if any additional steps are needed (and if so complete those steps)
+3. Read the instructions in the notebook to see if any additional steps are needed, and if so, complete those steps.
-4. Select **Kernal** > **Restart & Run All**.
+4. Select **Kernel** > **Restart & Run All**.
 The Jupyter Notebook may prompt you for some inputs but should otherwise run without errors.

 > ⚠️ Getting errors?
 Confused?
 Don't forget to contact the Canvas API team for support.